 Teach yourself to play an instrument, or book a lesson a week if you can stretch to it.
 Whether it’s a violin or flute, allow yourself time to practise every day.
 As you start to grow in confidence, consider finding like-minded musicians you can play with and learn from.

-- Andie Langridge says: 'I love to get my toddler involved in my daily workout and yoga!
-I also try and get her in bed by 7:30 to give me a bit of time to have a bath and relax.'
+Andie Langridge says: 'I love to get my toddler involved in my daily workout and yoga!
+I also try to get her in bed by 7:30 to give me a bit of time to have a bath and relax.'